FrederickGeek8/freddy.us/_posts/2025-10-10-outer-products.md

 where $c_k = \langle \bm{v}_k , \bm{x} \rangle$.

-This is another property that adds to my _personal intuition_ of how matricies work. **An input vector is compared against each "right singular vector" to determine a scalar to multiple the "left singular vector by".** Although I say "singular vector" here, this is not specific to SVD -- rather just the correspondence between matricies and sums of outer products.
+This is another property that adds to my _personal intuition_ of how matrices work. **An input vector is compared against each "right singular vector" to determine a scalar to multiple the "left singular vector by".** Although I say "singular vector" here, this is not specific to SVD -- rather just the correspondence between matrices and sums of outer products.